markusbrn/CarNDBehavioralCloningP1/writeup.md

 | Cropping 2D                | remove upper (not relevant) section of images|
 | 5xConv2D w. relu activ.    | extract features from image                  |
 | Flatten + 5xfully connected| 5 fully connected layers                     |
+(To further reduce overfitting, dropout layer(s) could be included - as the model is performing already so that the car stays on the track this step was omitted)

 The output of the network is then a prediction of the steering angle.